22nd March 2016

 Rhydian Lewis from RateSetter and Rob Young from OnDeck debated the need for marketplace lenders to take balance sheet risk.
 Rhydian argued that marketplace lenders don’t need to offer capital as skin in the game because transparency can provide adequate alignment.
 On the other hand, Rob agued that marketplace lenders need to take risk with their own capital, to mitigate any agent/principal conflict.

-This panel – comprising both institutional investors and representatives from platforms such as MarketInvoice, LendInvest and Assetz Capital – focused on the ability of institutional investors to generate alpha (extra returns) in the peer-to-peer lending space.
-The debate explored whether alpha can be created using active loan selection and what other strategies might be used to generate out-performance.
+This panel – comprising both institutional investors and representatives from platforms such as MarketInvoice, LendInvest and Assetz Capital – focused on the ability of institutional investors to generate (extra returns) in the peer-to-peer lending space.
+The debate explored whether can be created using active loan selection and what other strategies might be used to generate out-performance.

 Bondora, Funding Circle and Fitch Ratings outlined the securitisation phenomenon in the European marketplace lending space.
 The debate explored why securitisation in the P2P space might differ from mainstream ABS structures due to differences in the nature of the underlying origination.
 Participants also touched on different investor preferences for accessing underlying loan assets aswell as the importance of technology, data and under-writing standards.
 The panel all indicate that we should expect to see a securitisation of European P2P assets by the end of 2016.